How to Make Hair Fibers Look Natural?

 Final Thoughts

-Making hair fibers look natural comes down to four things: accurate color matching, light layered application, a careful hairline technique, and starting with clean dry styled hair.
+Making hair fibers look natural comes down to four things: accurate color matching to your darker root shade, light layered application, a careful hairline technique, and starting with clean dry styled hair.
 With practice, the process becomes quick and the result becomes consistently natural-looking.

 Frequently Asked Questions